aorith/neovim-flake/README.md

 - `nvim/`: Contains the standard Neovim configuration files, similar to what you would find in `~/.config/nvim`.
 The contents of this directory are copied to the Nix store at build time (ensure all the files are tracked by git).

-- `nix/neovim-overlay.nix`: Overlay of the Neovim package provided by `nixpkgs` with additional configuration, plugins, and dependencies specified in this flake.
-The overlaid package is called `nvim-aorith`.
+- `nix/neovim.nix`: Neovim package provided by `nixpkgs` with additional configuration, plugins, and dependencies specified in this flake.
+Two packages are available `nvim-with-config` with the neovim configuration embedded in the nix store and `nvim-without-config` which uses the configuration from `~/.config/nvim-nix`.

 - `nix/plugins.nix`: This file specifies the Neovim plugins to be included in the configuration.
 Plugins can be defined directly from `nixpkgs` or included from the flake inputs.